emberjs/rfcs/text/0698-deprecate-link-to-positional-arguments.md

-Given that the feature are now available on all currently-supported Ember versions and the community had adequate time to make the transition, this would be a good time to deprecate the obselete features to reduce confusion as well as implementation complexity.
+Given that the feature are now available on all currently-supported Ember versions and the community had adequate time to make the transition, this would be a good time to deprecate the obsolete features to reduce confusion as well as implementation complexity.

-In particular, some of the obselete features required capabilities not usually available to other components, such as knowing whether a block was passed or not and relies on "AST transforms" to normalize some of the differences.
+In particular, some of the obsolete features required capabilities not usually available to other components, such as knowing whether a block was passed or not and relies on "AST transforms" to normalize some of the differences.
 These implementation strategies introduces unnecessary complexity in the internals